isomerpages/sportsg-corp/media-centre/media-release/_posts/2007-01-25-post-Sports Hub Consortiums Beef Up Teams In Lead Up To Bid Submissions Deadline.md

 The consortiums have added new partners who will provide expertise in the areas of event programming and management, retail management, design, construction, legal and finance, and facilities management.

-Oon Jin Teik, CEO of the Singapore Sports Council said, "As we approach the final stretch of the Invitation To Tender (ITT) for the Singapore Sports Hub, I am pleased to see the consortiums bringing on new partners and expert advice.
+Oon Jin Teik, CEO of the Singapore Sports Council, said, "As we approach the final stretch of the Invitation To Tender (ITT) for the Singapore Sports Hub, I am pleased to see the consortiums bringing on new partners and expert advice.
 Over the last few months, the consortiums have taken the project brief, digested it and understood very clearly our project objectives.
 This addition of new consortium partners signals their recognition of the areas of importance to focus and to put up the best proposals that will meet our vision for the Sports Hub."

 ##### **New Partners**